scheme-requests-for-implementation/srfi-209/README.md

 * `(scheme comparator)` ([SRFI 128](https://srfi.schemers.org/srfi-128)
   with or without [SRFI 162](https://srfi.schemers.org/srfi-162))
 * `(scheme mapping)` ([SRFI 146](https://srfi.schemers.org/srfi-146))
+  and `(scheme mapping hash)`.

 [SRFI 145](https://srfi.schemers.org/srfi-145) is an optional dependency.
 [SRFI 78](https://srfi.schemers.org/srfi-78) is used for the test set, which can be run simply by loading `test.scm`.
+A basic fallback framework is provided for Schemes without SRFI 78.

 # Author